SylvanB/chip8-rs/README.md

   - GUI for viewing the internal state of the CPU
     - Semi-completed.
 Currently able to view internal state of Memory/Display/CPU via `DebugDisplay.view_state()`
 - [x] Support for the timers
-- [x] Support for the Chip-8 16 key keyboard
+- [ ] Support for the Chip-8 16 key keyboard
-  - Done I think?
-Need to double check this functionality.
+  - Currently broken, any ROM that tried to read keyboard state will cause the emulator to panic
 - Execution control
   - [x] Ability to step through execution?
   - Modify memory locations at runtime?